qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ### Cluster Name

 It is required that cluster name is unique for each cluster, and it should also be unique among different providers (cluster manager).
-There are two option to ensure it is uniqueness
+It is cluster managers's responsibility to ensure the name uniqueness.

 #### Option 1